ruevaughn/dbns/README.md

 ---

-DBNS (DataBase Nuclei Scanner) is a tool that allows you to keep track of the scans that are done with Nuclei in a simple way by saving the results in a database.
+DBNS (DataBase for Nuclei Scanner) is a tool that allows you to keep track of the scans that are done with Nuclei in a simple way by saving the results in a database.

 ## Dependencies